Erin C. Dunn, ScD, MPH

 The generous support from the Rappaport Family Foundation has allowed Dr. Wakimoto to perform this innovative medical research that may lead to improvement in the lives of patients with brain cancer.
 Furthermore, the Rappaport award has been crucial in providing bridge funding that enables the research necessary for production of data to apply for federal funding.
 The findings made possible by the Rappaport award will be published in peer-reviewed scientific journals.

-Mark W. Albers, MD, PhD, Neurology
+Mark W. Albers, MD, PhD

-2008 Rappaport Research Scholar
+2008 Rappaport Research Fellow

 The focus of Dr. Albers’ laboratory is to gain a mechanistic understanding of early pathogenic processes of neurodegenerative diseases that are modifiable or reversible.
 Using mouse genetics, his lab has specifically tailored olfactory neurons to express disease genes associated with Alzheimer’s disease in a reversible manner, such that the disease gene can be turned off by feeding the mice a low-dose antibiotic.
 Patients with Alzheimer’s disease and Parkinson’s disease suffer olfactory deficits early in the course of their disease, pointing to a particular susceptibility of this neural circuit to the pathogenesis of these diseases, and making the olfactory system a logical starting point.
 Moreover, the olfactory neural circuit is one of the best-understood neural circuits in the mammalian brain.
 Characterization of this mouse model has uncovered a novel action of an Alzheimer’s disease gene – expression of this gene in less than 1% of the primary olfactory neurons is sufficient to cause olfactory deficits in behavioral assays.
 Reversal of the disease gene expression affects a complete recovery of the behavioral deficit in adult mice.